Dual-member mixed proportional: History

-Comparison with mixed-member proportional representation
+Comparison with additional-member system

-Dual-member proportional representation is related to mixed-member proportional representation in that one set of seats is awarded based on plurality, while the remaining seats are allocated to underrepresented parties in a compensatory manner.
-From a mathematical standpoint, the compensatory seats in MMP are analogous to the second district seats in DMP.
-Both DMP and MMP can be considered mixed electoral systems, meaning that two types of calculation methods are combined.
-The "mixed" aspect of DMP is reflected in the system's original name: dual-member mixed proportional.
+Dual-member mixed proportional is a variant of mixed-member proportional representation.
+One set of seats is awarded based on plurality, while the remaining seats are allocated to underrepresented parties in a compensatory manner.
+From a mathematical standpoint, the compensatory seats in any MMP are analogous to the second district seats in DMP.
+Both DMP and conventional MMP can be considered mixed electoral systems, meaning that two types of calculation methods are combined.
+Both are seat linkage compensatory systems (as opposed to vote linkage systems).

 Of the various forms of MMP, DMP has most in common with the "best near-winner" system (second mandate, Zweitmandat) used in the German state of Baden-Württemberg.
 Whereas most implementations of MMP provide electors with two votes, both DMP and the Baden-Württemberg system employ a one-vote ballot.
 The number of votes candidates receive determines their eligibility for both the first set of seats (based on plurality) and the second set of seats (based in part on the popular vote).

-Although MMP and DMP are both mixed systems, the main difference is that MMP features two tiers of representatives whereas DMP has only a single tier.
-Under MMP, the first set of elected candidates serve a district whereas the other representatives serve the entire region.
-Under DMP, every elected candidate serves the district that he or she contested.
-Thus while the DMP calculation is comparable to that of MMP, the resulting form of governance is similar to that of the single transferable vote and other systems based on multi-seat districts.
+Although MMP and DMP are both mixed systems, the main difference is that the original MMP features two tiers of representatives whereas DMP has only a single tier.
+Under conventional MMP, the first set of elected candidates serve a district whereas the other representatives serve the entire region.
+Under DMP, every elected candidate serves the district that they contested.
+Thus while the DMP calculation is comparable to that of conventional MMP, the resulting form of governance is similar to that of the single transferable vote and other systems based on multi-seat districts.